 ♦Lastly we will address window treatments….Curtains are easy, take them down, remove all hardware and hooks, and wash them in your washing machine according to the instructions on the tags.
 When you wash them, add use your detergent cap to add an equal amount of vinegar to the detergent being used, and a couple tablespoons of peroxide to the load.

 ♦Window blinds.
 There are a couple different ways you can clean these.
 If you have a good size bathtub, you can soak them in hot water along with a mix of the vinegar, peroxide, dish soap, fabric softener solution we used with the vents…just double or triple the amount depending on how much water you are using in your tub.
 This solution can be modified without causing issues, and I use it for well…just about everything.
 The other option you have is taking a tongs, two microfiber wash clothes, and two rubber bands.
 Rubber-band each cloth to each of the tongs, and use the tongs to clean in-between each of the blinds.
 There are also some nifty tools you can use, which you can find here.

 Phew…windows are done!
 Next is cleaning the hard surfaces such as:

 the inside of cabinets, counter-tops, tables, and shelves.

 ♦First things first…you cannot call it deep clean unless you remove all objects from the surface that you are cleaning.
 This would be the perfect time to set aside a donation box or sell box to help you de-clutter, because you don’t want to unload all of the unnecessary objects from these surfaces.
-Everything needs to be taken off or out of to get all the dust and dirt off.

 ♦ To clean the inside of the kitchen cabinet shelves I use a spray bottle with 1 cup vinegar 2 tbs peroxide, and 2 tbsp dawn dish soap and top off with hot water.
 It’s effective and isn’t a harsh chemical being used near the dishes that you are using to feed your family.